pantsel/konga/README.md

              -e "DB_USER=your-db-user" \ // Omit if not relevant
              -e "DB_PASSWORD=your-db-password" \ // Omit if not relevant
              -e "DB_DATABASE=your-db-name" \ // Defaults to 'konga_database'
-             -e "NODE_ENV=production" \ // or 'development' | defaults to 'development'
-             --name konga \
+             -e "DB_PG_SCHEMA=my-schema"\ // Optionally define a schema when integrating with prostgres -e "NODE_ENV=production" \ // or 'development' | defaults to 'development' --name konga \
              pantsel/konga